 Something might be biologically normal but only occur quite rarely.
 Sperm are designed to fertilize eggs, but only an astronomically small percentage of them succeed; the camouflage of snowshoe hares is designed to make them undetected by predators, but most hares get eaten anyway.
 (Philosophy nerds will recognize that what I am calling biologically normal is what Millikan calls Normal conditions (with the capital “N”)).
 So on SO theory, homosexuality is said to be normal or natural because the mechanism of distributing sexual orientations is working as it was designed to.

 The biggest problem for the theory of SO is to understand why nature would assign something as seemingly disastrous from an evolutionary perspective as homosexuality or pedophilia to individuals.
-The idea that instances of same sex attraction could be evolutionarily advantageous and so be selected by natural selection flies in the face of what we know of how natural selection works.
+The idea that instances of same sex attraction could be evolutionarily advantageous and so be selected by natural selection seemingly flies in the face of what we know of how natural selection works.
 And yet SO demands that we treat something which to all appearances would be disastrous to the propagation of one’s genes–I mean really, really, really, disadvantageous– nevertheless to have been selected by natural selection.
 Absent any compelling reason to think otherwise, the better path would be to treat something that appears to be disadvantageous to actually be disadvantageous, and something that seems unlikely to have been selected for by natural selection to not have been selected.
-Furthermore, something that to all appearances would be really, really, disadvantageous—such as being sexually attracted to the same sex– would require a really, really high standard of evidence to show otherwise.
+Furthermore, something that to all appearances would be really, really, disadvantageous—such as being sexually attracted to the same sex– would require an equally high standard of evidence to show otherwise.

 Third, SO theory violates what we could call the functional universality of humanity.
 To say that homosexuality is biologically normal would be to say that it has been selected for natural selection.
 But then you need to say what has it been selected to do.
 Evidently it could not have been selected for its ability to bring male and female together in order to produce offspring since it sets the object of attraction to be the same sex.
 Suppose someone holds that homosexuality has been selected for the advantage it gives to one’s sibling’s offspring in that one will not be producing offspring which could compete with them for resources.
 (This kin selection model of homosexuality was once common, but I believe it has since been abandoned.)
 If so then the biological function of homosexual attraction is to not produce children whereas the function of heterosexual attraction is to produce children.
 And so SO holds that the same biological phenomenon, sexual attraction in this case, could be for one thing in one group of people and for something else in others.
 It would be like saying that in some people the heart has been selected for pumping blood, but in some other people it was selected for something else.
 Or that there are some people whose eye lens was for focusing light on the retina but there are other people where it has some other function.
 I can think of no biological phenomenon for which this is true.
 In any case, absent compelling evidence otherwise, the assumption should be of functional universality.
 (This is different from saying that someone might have some functional mechanism like lactose tolerance that is entirely absent in others.)